gnitnaw/GCDC_Project/README.md

 Subject<-as.numeric(Z$V1)
 XYZ<-cbind(X2,Activity,Subject)

-# 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+7. From the data set in step 6, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-# tidy1 is the tidy data set with the average of each variable for each activity
+In order to make the data set more clear, I put the average of each variable for each activity in tidy1, the average of each variable for each subject in tidy2. tidyAll is the combination of tidy1 and tidy2.
+Each column is the result from different activity/subject.
+The average values of each variable(tBodyAcc-mean()-X,..etc.) are listed in each rows (each row represents one variable).
+I use a for loop to get the average of each variable in different activity/subject and then combine the results together.
+For tidy2, I also rename the column to Subject_1~Subject_30 to indicate the subjects.

 tidy1=data.frame(row.names=names(XYZ)[1:(length(names(XYZ))-2)])
 for (i in Y_labels) {
     XYZ2<-subset(XYZ,Activity==i,select=-c(Activity,Subject))